 Diana Z. O'Brien

-I am the Albert Thomas Associate Professor of Political Science at Rice University.
-My research and teaching focuses on the causes and consequences of women's political representation in established democracies — including Western Europe and the United States — and across the globe.
-In particular, I study gender and political parties, executive branch politics, citizens' responses to women's presence in politics, and research methods.
-I have published articles on these topics in journals including the American Political Science Review, American Journal of Political Science, Journal of Politics, Politics & Gender, and Comparative Politics.
-News coverage of my work has appeared in The Washington Post, The Guardian, Newsweek, MSNBC, Newsweek, and multiple international outlets.
+I have published articles on these topics in journals including the American Political Science Review, American Journal of Political Science, Journal of Politics, and Politics & Gender.
+News coverage of my work has appeared in The Washington Post, The Guardian, Newsweek, MSNBC, Newsweek, FiveThirtyEight, Vox, Ms. and multiple international outlets.

 My CV is available here.